-We believe that cash and cash equivalents at December 31, 2016, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
+We believe that cash and cash equivalents at July 1, 2017, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
 We maintain cash in various deposit accounts, the balances of which are in excess of federally insured limits.
 We expect to continue to evaluate potential acquisitions of, or strategic investments in, businesses that are complementary to our Company.
 Such transactions may require the use of cash and have other impacts on the Company's liquidity and capital resources in the event of such a transaction.
-Because of the Company's sufficient cash position, the Company has not sought external sources of liquidity, such as a credit facility; however, depending on our operating results and strategic opportunities, we may need to seek additional or alternative sources of financing.
+Because of the Company's sufficient cash position, the Company has not sought external sources of liquidity, with the exception of certain credit facilities for our chattel lending programs.
+However, depending on our operating results and strategic opportunities, we may need to seek additional or alternative sources of financing.
 There can be no assurance that such financing would be available on satisfactory terms, if at all.
 If this financing were not available, it could be necessary for us to reevaluate our long-term operating plans to make more efficient use of our existing capital resources.
 The exact nature of any changes to our plans that would be considered depends on various factors, such as conditions in the factory-built housing industry and general economic conditions outside of our control.

 Projected cash provided by operations in the coming year is largely dependent on sales volume and other activities.
-Operating activities provided \$28.8 million of cash during the nine months ended December 31, 2016, compared to providing cash of \$35.1 million during the same period last year.
-Cash provided by operating activities during the current period was primarily increased by cash generated by operating income before non-cash charges, principal payments received on consumer loans receivable in the ordinary course of business, and lower home inventory levels from a strong sales environment.
-These increases were partially offset from consumer loan originations in excess of proceeds from the sale of these loans as a result of improved loan origination activity and increases to accounts receivable resulting from higher home sales.
-Cash provided by operating activities during the prior period was primarily the result of cash generated by operating income before non-cash charges, higher accounts payable and accrued liabilities, including factory warranties, volume rebates, and insurance loss reserves, partially offset by increases in commercial loans receivable from further expansion of our distribution-based lending programs.
+Operating activities used \$47,000 of cash during the three months ended July 1, 2017, compared to providing cash of \$8.2 million during the same period last year.
+Cash used in operating activities during the current period was primarily from loan origination activity in excess of proceeds from the sale of loans and expansion of chattel lending programs, along with increased accounts receivable resulting from higher home sales, greater inventory levels and lower accrued liabilities, including salaries and benefit accruals.
+This was offset by cash generated by net income before non-cash charges and principal payments received on consumer loans receivable in the ordinary course of business.
+Cash provided by operating activities during the prior period was primarily the result of cash generated by net income before non-cash charges along with higher accounts payable and accrued liabilities, including insurance loss reserves and customer deposits.

-Consumer loan originations increased to \$86.8 million from \$77.0 million for the nine months ended December 31, 2016 and December 26, 2015, respectively.
-Proceeds from the sale of consumer loans provided \$77.3 million in cash, compared to \$79.3 million in the previous year, a net decrease of \$2.0 million, which relates to the timing of loan origination and related loan sales.
+Consumer loans receivable originated increased to \$34.4 million from \$25.6 million for the three months ended July 1, 2017 and July 2, 2016, respectively.
+Proceeds from sales of consumer loans provided \$29.3 million in cash, compared to \$25.8 million in the previous year, a net increase of \$3.5 million, which relates to the timing of loan sales.